Why You Should Not Leave a Church Service Before the Benediction

 - The grace of the Lord Jesus Christ

-- The love of God the Father
+- And the love of God

-- The fellowship of the Holy Spirit
+- And the fellowship of the Holy Ghost be with you all.
+Amen

-One would think the love of God the Father should come first, but Paul chose to say that the “grace of the Lord Jesus Christ” first.
+Paul chose to say that the “grace of the Lord Jesus Christ” first.
 The only way one can come to the love of the Father is through the Lord Jesus Christ, according to John 14:6.

 The first part of Dr. Robert H. Schuller's famous benediction is based on Aaron's benediction found in Numbers 6:24-26.
 Then he continues in his own way by adding all dimensions of how peace can be in a person's life, such as going out and coming in, lying down and raising up, in labor and in leisure, in laughter and in tears.